DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 You can train in a school or in a university setting, and study full-time (over a year) or part-time (over 2 or more years).
 Some courses combine qualified teachers tQTS with a [postgraduate certificate in education (PGCE) or postgraduate diploma in education (PGDE)](/what-is-a-pgce).
 These are optional: you do not need a PGCE or PGDE to teach in England.

+Teacher training courses can also be 'fee-paying' or 'salaried'.

 #### Fee-paying and salaried teacher training courses

 A fee-paying teacher training course means you pay a fee to study as a teacher.
-The majority of students training as teachers in England train on this type of course.
+Most teacher trainees in England are enrolled on this type of course.

 Fee-paying courses include: